Your smartwatch HR Zones are wrong. Here’s how to fix them (Anaerobic and Aerobic Threshold Tests)

 The Aerobic Threshold / Heart Rate Drift Test:

-• Start with a 10-15 minute warm up on a treadmill at a 1-2% grade.
-Watch for your HR to stabilize for ~ 3 minutes (it shouldn’t move up or down)
+Start with a 15-20 minute warm up on a treadmill at a 1-2% grade.
+Watch for your HR to stabilize right around~ 20 minutes.

-• Continue at that pace and hold it steady for 40-60 minutes.
-If you see your HR start to increase significantly (e.g. increase more than 5 BPM from where you started), you are above your AeT and need to re-do the test at a slower pace.
+Continue at that pace and hold it for 40-60 minutes.
+If you see your HR start to increase significantly (e.g. increase more than 5-10 BPM from your 20 minute point within a 10 minute period), you are above your AeT and need to re-do the test at a slower pace.

 Once you have your AeT, you can put this in to your smart watch as well - at this point, your HR zones are well-programmed for your key workouts for the year!